ncatlab/nlab-content/pages/9/1/0/0/19/content.md

 This abstraction power of category theory has led Norman Steenrod to coin the term _abstract nonsense_ or _general abstract nonsense_ for it.
 It is being used as in "This property is not specific to this context, it already follows from general abstract nonsense".
 Peter Freyd expressed a similar feeling by his witticism:

->"Perhaps the purpose of categorical algebra is to show that which is trivial is trivially trivial."
+> {#WhatIsTriviallyTrivial} "Perhaps the purpose of categorical algebra is to show that which is trivial is trivially trivial."

 But abstract nonsense still tends to meet with some resistance.
 In the preface of his 1965 book _Theory of Categories_ Barry Mitchell writes: